🛍️

 Not to mention that I’ve never settled on an audio setup for runs that I’d been happy with.
 Regular AirPods fall out.
 PowerBeats Pro and Beats Fit Pro stayed in but were less comfortable.
 The closest I’ve gotten is with SHOKZ bone-conduction headphones.
 They’re pretty good, but wearing them with my sunglasses gets a little bulky around the ears.

 No longer.
 After initial disappointment when I thought from Meta’s documentation that the glasses could only be paired with a device running the Meta View app, thanks to a Reddit comment, I realized I could make the perfect gadget combo for unencumbered-yet-full-featured runs.
-If you hold the pairing button on the case with the glasses in them, they’ll go into pairing mode and you can connect additional devices for audio.
+If you long-press the pairing button on the case with the glasses in them, they’ll go into pairing mode and you can connect additional devices for audio.
 You’ve never seen someone make a new Bluetooth connection so fast!
 And connecting it to my Apple Watch didn’t lose the original connection with my phone running the Meta View app.

 I took it for a brief test run — literally — and I’m here to tell you that the hype I’m expressing here is real.
 Getting my Apple Watch to be the music source (rather than my phone) and broadcast to the glasses took a little fiddling in the Bluetooth menu, but after getting the music started, it was sublime.
 The audio quality is great, certainly as good as any of my other running-capable headphones.
 And yet nothing is blocking my ears from the sounds around me, meaning I can hear and be aware of traffic or other people around me.
 No sneak attacks coming my way!
 I didn’t worry about earbuds slipping out of my ears.
 I didn’t have a phone bouncing around in my pocket.
 The glasses, despite having a whole computer inside them, weren’t so heavy that they would slide down my nose.
 They were just sunglasses!
 I took a video of my dog padding alongside me on our darkening road without missing a beat.